Salesperson Skills Of Top Performers [INFOGRAPHIC]

 Whether you’re doing face-to-face selling or cold calling prospects, it’s essential to give your clients ample time to talk.
-Most of the time, your buyer willingly shares his/her pain points if you simply let him/her.
+Most of the time, your buyer willingly shares their pain points if you let them.

 “Successful salespeople don’t try to convince customers that their product or service is right for them.
 Instead, they begin by listening and finding out if the potential customer is a good fit before leaping for the sale,” said Joe Zente, CEO of The Alternative Board in Austin.

 He added, “This prevents them from coming off as pushy and saves time and money that would otherwise be spent on chasing unlikely leads.”

 “Great salespeople need to understand the prospect, their problems, and goals,” added Steve Benson, founder and CEO of Badger Maps.
 “They communicate solutions that enable them to be more successful,” said Benson.